Élisabeth Vigée Le Brun: England

 The artist visited the galleries of several prominent artists while in London, starting with the studio of artist Benjamin West.
-She also perused some works by Joshua Reynolds.
+She also viewed some works by Joshua Reynolds.
 Vigée Le Brun was surprised to find that it was customary in England for visitors to the studios of artists to pay a small fee to the artist.
 Vigée Le Brun did not adhere to this local custom, and allowed her servant to pocket this toll.
 She was greatly pleased to meet one of the most famous actress and tragediennes of her era, Sarah Siddons, who visited Vigée Le Brun's studio in Maddox Street.
+During her stay in London, the English portraitist John Hoppner published a speech that viciously criticized her, her art and French artists in general, to which she made a scathing reply by letter which she published later in her life as part of her memoirs.

 Vigée Le Brun continued to hold soirées and receptions in her house, which although damp, was beautiful.
-She received many people, including the Prince of Wales, Lady Hertford and Lord Borington and the famous actress Mme.
-Grassini among others.
-Le Brun sought out other compatriots during her stay in England, and cultivated a social circle of émigrés that included the Comte d'Artois (future king Charles) and his son the Duc de Berri, the Duc de Serant and the Duc de Rivière.
+She received many people, including the Prince of Wales George IV, Lady Hertford and Lord Borington and the famous actress Giuseppina Grassini among others.
+Vigée Le Brun sought out other compatriots during her stay in England, and cultivated a social circle of émigrés that included the Comte d'Artois (future King Charles X) and his son Charles Ferdinand, Duke of Berry, the Duc de Serant and the Duc de Rivière.

-Shortly after her arrival in London, the Treaty of Amiens was abrogated, and hostilities between France and the UK resumed.
+Shortly after her arrival in London, the Treaty of Amiens was abrogated, and hostilities between France and the United Kingdom resumed.
 The British Government ordered all French people who had not resided more than a year in the UK to depart immediately.
 The Prince of Wales reassured Vigée Le Brun that this would not affect her, and she might reside in England however long she pleased.
-This permit from the king was difficult to procure, but the Prince of Wales even personally delivered the permit to Vigée Le Brun.
+This permit from the King was difficult to procure, but the Prince of Wales personally delivered the permit to Vigée Le Brun.